davehasagithub/slidewsl/NOTES.md

 - The `sync.sh` script can be used to, for example, pick up changes to Dockerfiles, .env files, container scripts, and service configs.
   It might include the following:
   - `rsync` your `src/assets/slidewsl` folder to `~/slidewsl`.
-  - Use `docker-custom.env` to specify your _web_, _angular_, _laravel_, and _db_ folders;
+  - Create a custom `local.env` to specify your _web_, _angular_, _laravel_, and _db_ folders;
     change exposed ports using `ANGULAR_DEV_SERVER_PORT_RANGE`, `NGINX_SECURE_PORT`, and `PHPMYADMIN_PORT`;
     modify versions of Angular and PHP.
-  - Use `docker-php.env` to set `APP_ENV` for your laravel app.
   - Write a replacement `dev-server.conf` to map apps to custom `ng serve` commands.
-  - Add support for browscap by copying an _.ini_ file to `~/slidewsl/php/conf`.
+  - Add support for browscap by copying an _.ini_ file to `~/slidewsl/php/etc`.
-  - Use `docker-phpmyadmin.env` to define `PMA_USER` and `PMA_PASSWORD`.
   - Run `dos2unix` or other tools.
+  - Regenerate your Compose YAML files.
-- You can also run multiple Compose projects simultaneously using the same YAML file with individual configurations that specify different source code, tools, and ports.
+- This is less common, but you can also run multiple Compose projects simultaneously using the same YAML file with individual configurations that specify different source code, tools, and ports (perhaps to run a legacy stack while migrating).
 Simply prefix your Docker commands with these variables:
-  - `DOCKER_CUSTOM_ENV`, `COMPOSE_PROJECT_NAME`, and `CONF_FILENAME`
+  - `COMPOSE_ENV_FILES`, `COMPOSE_PROJECT_NAME`, and `CONF_FILENAME`
   - For example:
     ```bash
-    DOCKER_CUSTOM_ENV=docker-custom-legacy.env COMPOSE_PROJECT_NAME=slidewsl-legacy docker compose up -d
+    COMPOSE_ENV_FILES=$HOME/slidewsl/_env/local-legacy.env COMPOSE_PROJECT_NAME=slidewsl-legacy docker compose up -d --build
-    DOCKER_CUSTOM_ENV=docker-custom-legacy.env COMPOSE_PROJECT_NAME=slidewsl-legacy CONF_FILENAME=dev-server-legacy.conf APPS="my-app" docker compose up --force-recreate angular_dev_server -d
+    COMPOSE_ENV_FILES=$HOME/slidewsl/_env/local-legacy.env COMPOSE_PROJECT_NAME=slidewsl-legacy CONF_FILENAME=dev-server-legacy.conf APPS="my-app" docker compose up --force-recreate angular-dev-server -d
     ```
-- To customize the `getslidewsl.bat` batch file itself (perhaps to build an enhanced WSL2 distro), it's easiest to build it from a second WSL2 distro, for example: `wsl -d ubuntu /mnt/c/users/dave/Desktop/git/slidewsl/build.sh`.
+- To customize the `getslidewsl.bat` batch file itself (perhaps to build an enhanced WSL2 distro), it's easiest to do that build from a different (non-SlideWSL) WSL2 distro, for example: `wsl -d ubuntu /mnt/c/users/dave/Desktop/git/slidewsl/build.sh`.

 ### Virtual disk image

-Installation creates a sparse virtual hard disk image (using qemu-img in the qcow2 format).
+The installation process creates a sparse virtual hard disk image (using qemu-img in the qcow2 format).
-  It's intended to be used for project and database files.
+  It's intended to be used for project and local database files.
   The disk image can be disconnected in order to rebuild the underlying WSL2 host; it can then be seamlessly reattached without loss of data or configuration (such as local changes, branches, and shelved items).